 Helping Victims of 18-Wheeler Accidents Recover Compensation

 Truck accidents are some of the deadliest types of car accidents – in fact, one out of eight auto accident fatalities involve large trucks like tractor-trailers, big rigs, 18-wheelers, and other commercial vehicles.
 Due to their size and weight, the force of impact can be devastating, and in most collisions the most seriously injured are the drivers and passengers of the smaller vehicles.

 If you were involved in a truck accident caused by negligence, don’t hesitate to reach out to Action Law Group.
-As our name suggests, we don’t just listen to your story – we go to work to achieve your legal goals.
+As our name suggests, our truck accident attorneys don’t just listen to your story – we go to work to achieve your legal goals.

 Truck accidents can be difficult to manage when it comes to determining liability, but our New Haven truck accident attorneys have more than 50 years of experience that we can use to hold at-fault parties liable for damages.
 You don’t have to worry about the future when our team is by your side today.

 Call (203) 439-3143 to get started on your case, or contact us online.
 The sooner you call us, the sooner we can achieve your legal goals and help you reclaim your life.
 Speak with a qualified New Haven truck accident attorney!

 The force and severity of truck accidents frequently lead to serious or catastrophic injuries.
 Common among these are injuries to the head and brain, varying from light concussions to severe traumatic brain injuries (TBIs).
 In addition, victims can experience injuries to their back and neck, potentially causing intense pain, issues with mobility, and in extreme cases, paralysis.
 There are instances where these accidents lead to cuts and internal injuries that might harm critical organs as well.